VincentDirac/thtk-Unpack_All_in_One/thtk/README.thanm.txt

        thanm -c version [-fuv] [-m anmmap]... [-s symbols] archive input Creates a new archive from a specification obtained by  the  -l command.
-It  will look for referenced image files in the cur窶 rent directory.
+It  will look for referenced image files in the cur‐ rent directory.

        thanm -V